-Private business relations cannot be established with, and personal debts and/or goods/ services may not be received from ORAU customers, contractors, or suppliers and other persons and/or organizations with whom ORAU has commercial relations.
-Personal debts in the form of cash and/or goods/ services cannot be given to other people and/or organizations with whom ORAU has commercial relations.
+Company customers, subcontractors, or suppliers, and individuals and/or organizations with whom the Company has commercial relationships cannot enter into personal business relationships, borrow money and/or goods/services for personal purposes, and cannot lend money and/or goods/services to individuals and/or organizations with whom the Company has commercial relationships.

 The following factors should be considered in relationships with customers; even when the customer's benefit is concerned, no transaction may be conducted without the customer's knowledge and approval; and even when company's benefit is concerned, customer's vulnerabilities shall not be exploited and profit shall not be assumed through providing incomplete or incorrect information to the customer.

-ORAU personnel shall not request or imply for gifts from any person and/or organization with which there is a business relationship, shall not accept any gifts, money, checks, properties, free holidays, special discounts, etc. that may put ORAU under any obligation.
-Personal aid or donations cannot be accepted from any person or organization having business relations with ORAU.
+Employees shall not request or imply for gifts from any person and/or organization with which there is a business relationship, shall not accept any gifts, money, checks, properties, free holidays, special discounts, etc. that may put the Company under any obligation.

+Personal aid or donations cannot be accepted from any person or organization having business relations with the Company.
 Under these circumstances, the Policy on Giving and Accepting Gifts shall be followed.